jaredafisher/Cyber-Bootcamp-Project-1/README.md

 # Cyber-Bootcamp-Project-1
-Cybersecurity Bootcamp ELK Stack Project 1
+Cybersecurity Bootcamp ELK Stack Project 1 blah blah blah blah
 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.